AdonnisPeralta/HR-Absenteeism-Data-Analysis/README.md

 ### Overview of Findings

-Explain the overarching findings, trends, and themes in 2-3 sentences here.
-This section should address the question: "If a stakeholder were to take away 3 main insights from your project, what are the most important things they should know?"
-You can put yourself in the shoes of a specific stakeholder - for example, a marketing manager or finance director - to think creatively about this section.

 Based on the findings, on average the healthy and overweight health categories have the highest amount of absentee hours per year on average by approximately 55%.

 There were 111 employees that met the criteria for getting the $1000 compensation from the healthy employee bonus of having a BMI < 25, non-smoker, non-drinker, absences < avg(absences).

-There were 686 Between those 686 employees the total hours they work for the year 1,426,880, and with a budgeted $983,221 split amongst the group as a bonus for the year or as an addition to their hourly compensation it would be $1,433.26 for the year or $0.68 added to their hourly wage.
+There were 686 employees that were marked as non-smokers.
+Between those 686 employees the total hours they work for the year 1,426,880, and with a budgeted $983,221 split amongst the group as a bonus for the year or as an addition to their hourly compensation it would be $1,433.26 for the year or $0.68 added to their hourly wage.

 The two seasons that produce the most absences appear to be the spring followed by summer.

+The top 3 reasons for absences were medical consultation (20.14%), dental consultation (15.14%), and physiotherapy (9.32%).

 ![Tableau dashboard screenshot](<HR Dashboard Screenshot.png>)

 # Insights Deep Dive
-### Category 1:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 1]

-### Category 2:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 2]

-### Category 3:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 3]

-### Category 4:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 4]
+### Budgeted compensation increase & bonus:

+* **Non-Smokers** - Out of the 740 employees, there were 686 that were concidered non-smokers.
+This means that over 90% of the employees are non-smokers and are eligible for a compensation increase of $0.68 to their hourly wage for the year or $1,433.26 as a one time payment.

+* **Healthiest Employees** - 111 employees are at a BMI that is below 25, non-smoker, non-drinker, and has a number of absentee hours that is less than the average for the whole company.
+These employees will be eligible for the $1000 bonus.
+This group of employees made up 15% of the company.

+### Main reasons for absences:

+* **Top 3 reasons for absences** - The top 3 reasons that employees have reported for their absence hours are medical consultation (20.14%), dental consultation (15.14%), and physiotherapy (9.32%) with the rest of the 26 reasons making up far less of the total hours.

 # Recommendations:

-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights and findings above, we would recommend the HR team to consider the following:

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-# Assumptions and Caveats:

-Throughout the analysis, multiple assumptions were made to manage challenges with the data.
-These assumptions and caveats are noted below:

-* Assumption 1 (ex: missing country records were for customers based in the US, and were re-coded to be US citizens)

-* Assumption 1 (ex: data for December 2021 was missing - this was imputed using a combination of historical trends and December 2020 data)

-* Assumption 1 (ex: because 3% of the refund date column contained non-sensical dates, these were excluded from the analysis)
+* The HR team should look into. **There is enough coverage during the seasons with the highest number of absentee hours**